KidsLabDe/pxt-ds18b20-calliope/README.md

-# DS18B20 Temperature Sensor for Microbit
+# DS18B20 Temperature Sensor for Calliope

 ## Table of Contents